Scrusse/Engineering_4_Notebook/README.md

 This part was really easy and fun because all I had to do was put all of the original for loop into a while true if button pressed loop and then it would work.

-## Onshape_Assignment_Template

-### Assignment Description

-Write your assignment description here.
-What is the purpose of this assignment?
-It should be at least a few sentences.

 &nbsp;

 ## Launch Pad Part 4

 ### Assignment Description

-I added a servo motor to the countdown that, when the green light turns on, rotates 180 degrees, waits 2 seconds, and then rotates 180 degrees back.
+For this part of the Launch Pad assignments I had to get a servo motor to spin when the timer reaches 0.
+I got the servo motor to spin 180 degrees clockwise once the green light came on, then 2 seconds later it would turn 180 degrees counterclockwise.

 ### Evidence